River fishing with Ged Brown

 In 2000 I took a Belgium guy river fishing!
 We boated down the Halahin River to its mouth!
 Where we moored the boat and set about bank fishing for Butterfish, captains the like!

 My guest felt a little Banjul belly coming on! ( stomach ache in Europe).
 He felt the urge to relieve himself, so set off for some bushes in the background.
 As he dropped his shorts his wallet fell from his back pocket unnoticed and he proceeded to relieve himself.
-Only to find when he stood up that his wallet was underneath his unwanted matter!
+Only when he stood up, his wallet was underneath his unwanted matter!

 The-face-of-fear